Coordinating Attention: The Unintended Consequences of FOMC Press Conferences

 Double Bonus?
 Implicit Incentives for Money Managers with Explicit Incentives

 With Juan Sotes-Paladino

-Using a unique dataset of performance-fee mutual funds, we examine the interaction between indirect and direct incentives in the asset management industry.
-A comparison of the flow-performance relationships of performance-fee and non-performance-fee funds reveals that funds with direct incentives face similar-to-steeper indirect incentives.
-The responsiveness of flows to top performance falls with the level of asymmetric performance fees, making total incentives less convex.
-Conversely, flows are more sensitive to top performance for funds with more concave fee schedules, making total incentives less concave.
-Altogether, our findings suggest that investors favor steep but linear compensation schedules for their fund managers.
+Using a unique dataset of performance-fee mutual funds, we examine the interaction between direct and indirect incentives in the asset management industry.
+A comparison of the flow-performance relationships of performance-fee and non-performance-fee funds reveals that funds with direct incentives can face substantially steeper indirect incentives.
+Among performance-fee funds, the flow relationship depends on the performance fee level and tends to attenuate the asymmetry in total pay for good vs. poor performance.
+Altogether, our findings suggest that the market favors steep but symmetric ("linear") compensation schedules for asset managers.
 Our results shed new light on the contracting relation between delegating investors and their portfolio managers.

 Indexers and Comovement